vitorm04/docs.pt-br/docs/core/tools/dotnet-list-package.md

 ---
 # <a name="dotnet-list-package"></a>dotnet list package

-**Este artigo se aplica a:** ✔️ .NET Core 2.2 SDK e versões posteriores
+**Este artigo aplica-se a:** ✔️ SDK do .net Core 2,2 e versões posteriores

 ## <a name="name"></a>Nome